Reactive Dog Training in Kent

 Reactive Dog Training Coverage in Kent

 Every reactive dog training programme starts with a structured consultation.
-This identifies the trigger profile, the emotional driver, the handling picture and the best training route before further work is recommended.
+This identifies the trigger profile, emotional driver, handling picture, level of escalation and most suitable training route before further work is recommended.

-- Ongoing reactive dog training: recommended after consultation based on behaviour, triggers and goals
+• Ongoing reactive dog training: recommended after consultation based on behaviour, triggers, handling needs and goals

 For a full breakdown of all service pricing, visit our dog training prices page.